CarlosKipkoech/HeroSquad/README.md

 My Email [Carlos](carlos598798@gmail.com).

 #### Contributing
-Reach out for any addition to the project
+Reach out for any addition to the project.

 ### Copyright and License
 Copyright 2021